prakash-pg/banking-chatbot/README.md

 A web-based banking assistant powered by Flask that helps users manage their accounts, check balances, transfer money, and get banking information.

-![Banking Chatbot Screenshot]-> click here https://github.com/prakash-pg/banking-chatbot/issues/1#issue-3038081442
+![Banking Chatbot Screenshot] .... click here to know how the project looks like after running the code -> https://github.com/prakash-pg/banking-chatbot/issues/1#issue-3038081442

 ## Features